OpenVPN/openvpn3-linux/docs/openvpn3-autoload.md

 same key.
 Otherwise the client must use either 0 or 1 while the server side uses 1 or 0; the local side must use the opposite value of what the remote side is configured to use.

-#### crypto: client-cert-enabled
-Boolean flag which can disable the requirement of a local client certificate.
-This effectively disables client authentication based on certificates and the server side must also be configured to allow this.
-In these configurations, username/password authentication or other types of out-of-band authentication is required.

 #### crypto: private-key-passphrase
 A string containing the password to decrypt the private key, if it is